DEON-integrated Issue Tracking, Integration of Atlassian Jira®, Microsoft® Azure® DevOps and Wrike®

 Tip: You can also import tickets from Excel.
 First, open your Excel file with MS Excel and select the cells that contain the summary text of the tickets.
 Copy/paste (Ctrl+c/Ctrl+v) them into the DEON Workspace.
 This will create one sticky note per cell.
 Then select all these sticky notes and convert them into tickets by clicking on the issue tracking button in the three-dot menu in the upper right corner of the context menu (as described above).

-Currently, two different project types are available.
-The selection of one or the other controls the associated metadata selection options such as issue types, priorities, workflow status, etc. DEON also allows the selection of an assignee from the current DEON project members.
+Currently, two different project types are available for selection.
+Choosing one or the other controls the associated metadata selection options such as issue types, priorities, workflow status, etc. DEON also allows selecting an assignee from the current DEON project members.

-This shows the Create dialog and issue/ticket cards created with the built-in system:
+This shows the Create-dialog and issue/ticket cards that were created with the integrated system:

 As shown above, users can specify common attributes such as a defining issue type, summary, description, priority, and assignee.
 DEON automatically generates an ID for each new issue.
 After creation, a new ticket appears in the DEON Workspace, containing all specified data as well as some easily distinguishable colors.